JoniBu/FingerCount/README.md

 # Finger Count

 Simple calculator built with OpenCV and Python3 that uses one hand gestures as input for the calculations.

 Ran from `FingerCount.py`.
+Stopped by pressing "q".

 ## Base idea
 * Simple calculator with input parsed from hand gestures.
 * Small interval to combine numbers (wait until `COMBINE` sign).

+## Prerequisites
+* Python3
+* OpenCV
+* Webcam with;
+  * static background,
+  * automatic focusing turned off.

 ## TODO